Article Content

 There is almost always a concept related issue.
 Students that score 5’s are able to solve each MCQ question in ~90 seconds.

-It’s worth mentioning that you don’t need to answer every question to achieve a score of 5.
-Therefore, if you see a question you really cant answer, just move on and allocate that time on the next question.
+You don’t need to answer every question to score a 5.
+If you see a question can’t answer, just keeping moving!

 Test Structure + Maximizing Points

-As mentioned above, to get a 5, you only need ~75 percent.
-While you should attempt to complete every problem on the exam, it’s totally fine if you don’t.
-Remember to stay calm and collected, by taking deep breaths and working at a steady pace of 90 to 120 seconds per question.
+To get a 5, you only need ~75 percent.
+Work at a steady pace of 90 to 120 seconds per question.

 1. You don’t need all the points.
 You just need 70/100 points for a 5.
 You can mess around with this AP Physics 1 Score calculator to play with the number of MCQ and FRQ questions you need to get right.